mattrussi/gitlab-com-runbooks/docs/uncategorized/yubikey.md

 If you have multiple YubiKeys connected to your machine, there is no way to select a single YubiKey to be used within `yubikey-agent`.
-[The current logic](https://github.com/FiloSottile/yubikey-agent/blob/2e5376c5ec006250c12c1b6de65fa91de9afe687/main.go#L195-L196) uses the first YubiKey which can be opened.
+[The current logic](https://github.com/FiloSottile/yubikey-agent/blob/2e5376c5ec006250c12c1b6de65fa91de9afe687/main.go#L195-L196) inside `yubikey-agent` uses the first YubiKey which can be opened.

----

 [^1]: "The applications are all separate from each other, with separate storage for keys and
     credentials." -- [Protocols and Applications -- YubiKey Technical